 - Take action: implement your CSS inlining strategy today

-CSS inlining means taking styles from your <style> block or external stylesheet and jamming them directly into the style="" attribute of your HTML elements.
+CSS inlining means taking styles out of a <style> block or external stylesheet and jamming them directly into the style="" attribute of each HTML element.

 <style>